-GX International is a global expression of extreme skating, hip hop dancing, freestyle motor-cross, bmx, and djs.
-GX International started in 1997, and since then has toured in New Zealand, Denmark, Norway, Sweden, Finland, Holland, Philippines, South Africa, South Korea, India, Brazil, Canada, Australia, Fiji.
-The US.
-Team members come from all parts of the world to share their style and bring raw truth into the chaos of reality.
+GX International is a global expression of extreme skating, hip-hop dancing, freestyle motor-cross, BMX, and DJs.
+GX International started in 1997, and since then, has toured in New Zealand, Denmark, Norway, Sweden, Finland, Holland, Philippines, South Africa, South Korea, India, Brazil, Canada, Australia, Fiji, and the US.
+Team members come from all parts of the world to spread their style and bring raw truth into the chaos of reality.

-GX is a part of L3 International, a US based non-profit missions organization.
+GX is a part of L3 International, a US-based non-profit missions organization.
 The strategic mission of L3 can be summarized in three connected categories: World Evangelism, Relief, and Development.
-L3 annually holds up to 5 evangelistic festivals in some of the world’s least reached areas.
-L3 has also pioneered Home of Hope orphanage in northern Zambia where over 40 abandoned children have been taken in and given a future.
-Every year L3 organizes mission trips where believers from around the world travel to places like Zambia, Brazil, and other countries to share the love of God.
-L3 International also provides organization, oversight and opportunities for the GX team to minister in places such as Africa, India and Peru.
+L3 annually holds up to 5 evangelistic festivals in some of the world’s least-reached areas.
+L3 also pioneered the Home of Hope orphanage in northern Zambia where over 40 abandoned children have been taken in and given a future.
+Every year, L3 organizes mission trips where believers from around the world travel to places like Zambia, Brazil, and nations to share the love of God.
+L3 International also provides organization, oversight, and opportunities for the GX team to minister in places such as Africa, India, and Peru.
 Together this unique partnership is seeing the vision fulfilled and the nations reached with the Truth of Jesus Christ.
 This one organization functions as a single ministry, with two different departments, working together to take advantage of ministry opportunities worldwide.

-If all parts of the application are sent in at the same time, your application should be processed within a couple weeks.
-Sometimes, however, the staff may all be on outreach so the application processing time may be a little longer.
+If all parts of the application are sent in at the same time, your application should be processed within a couple of weeks.
+However, in the case that all of the staff are on outreach, the application processing time may take a little longer.
 This will be communicated with the applicant.

-No. Once you have applied and have been accepted you can tour as team space allows.
-If, however, you have not been on tour for 3 years, you will need to reapply.
+No, once you’ve applied and are accepted, you can tour as team space allows.
+However, if you haven’t been on tour for three years, you’ll need to re-apply.

 In order to become a full-time GX staff member, you need to have gone on at least two tours and completed a YWAM DTS.